ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 27 - The Four Steps to the Epiphany - Steve Blank

-... launched the Lean Startup approach to new ventures.
+Launched the Lean Startup approach to new ventures.

 ### 28 - Getting Real: The Smarter, Faster, Easier Way to Build a Successful Web Application - Jason Fried

 ### 29 - Meditations - Marcus Aurelius

-... a series of personal writings by Marcus Aurelius, Roman Emperor from 161 to 180 AD, recording his private notes to himself and ideas on Stoic philosophy.
+A series of personal writings by Marcus Aurelius, Roman Emperor from 161 to 180 AD, recording his private notes to himself and ideas on Stoic philosophy.

 ### 30 - Mahābhārata

-one of the two major Sanskrit epics of ancient India.
+One of the two major Sanskrit epics of ancient India.
 Among the principal works and stories in the Mahābhārata is the Bhagavad Gita,

 ### 31 - Buddhist Meditation - Kamalashila